adamrsmith/personal-goals-starter/README.md

 Personal goals made open source.

 Why?
-Spending the time to get shit done.
+Spending the time to get things done.
 I'm open sourcing these goals for accessibility across computers I use, transparency, accountability, and versioning.

 # Overarching Goals
 1. Contribute to Open Source